Contact Name: Leslie Lord

-When A.C.E.
-Process Servers are asked to effect legal process of a U.S.D.C summons in Alabama (or anywhere in the U.S.) it is our responsibility to assure the manner of service is executed specifically as required by Rule 4 and all applicable laws.
+When you connect with a listed Process Server and task them with effecting legal process of a U.S.D.C summons in Alabama it is their responsibility to assure the manner of service is executed specifically as required by Rule 4 and all applicable laws.
+They are knowledgeable and experienced enough to handle your request and perform services as needed, so no worries.

-Whether our Process Servers serve U.S.D.C. process within Alabama or any jurisdiction or district, there is only one way to serve the Summons and that is the right way.
-All process serving services must be handled in person must comply with Federal Rules, specifically Rule 4
+Process Servers serve U.S.D.C. process within Alabama or any jurisdiction or district, there is only one way to serve process and that is the correct way.
+All process serving services must be handled in person and must comply with Federal Rules, specifically Rule 4.
+Again, no worries, listed Process Servers are adept at all aspects of effecting service of process

-A.C.E.
-Process Servers in Alabama make a formal distinction how U.S.D.C. service is properly made.
-Each and every service that comes to us is carefully evaluated and classified so our Alabama process server plans and executes proper service.
-First, we work with Attorney’s who ask us to serve U.S.D.C. / Federal actions.
-Our services involve serving and delivering U.S. Federal District Court actions which are uniquely governed by federal statutes and laws and may differ from state laws.
+Directory listed Process Servers in Alabama make a formal distinction how U.S.D.C. service is properly made.
+Each and every service they handle is carefully evaluated and classified so they can plan and execute proper service.
+First, they work with Attorneys and or Paralegals who ask them to serve U.S.D.C. / Federal actions.
+Their services involve serving and delivering U.S. Federal District Court actions which are uniquely governed by federal statutes and laws and may differ from state laws.
 Federal actions, though similar to state actions, require our process servers in Alabama to have a complete understanding of Rule 4 and the Federal rules of civil procedure.
 Federal rules for proper service of process also involve a proper Proof of Service affidavit that differs from the affidavits required by state courts.

-The importance of utilizing a Process Server for a U.S.D.C. issued summons should be not be underestimated.
-It is the court summons and how it is served that is responsible for the commencement of all lawsuits in Alabama and all other Federal jurisdictions.
-Attorneys who have a summons issued by a court and are seeking service in Alabama depend upon private process servers to properly execute service of process of the summons.
+The importance of utilizing a listed and experienced Alabama Process Server for a U.S.D.C. issued summons should be not be underestimated.
+It is the court summons and how it is served that is responsible for the commencement of all lawsuits within each federal jurisdictions.
+Attorneys who have a summons issued by a USDC court and are seeking process services in Alabama depend upon private process servers to properly execute service of process of the summons.
 Serving the U.S.D.C. summons upon the defendant is what establishes jurisdiction of the court over the defendant and or respondent.
+So, again, no worries, our Process Servers have you back.

-A.C.E.
-Private Process Servers in Alabama understand the importance of proper service of a U.S.D.C. summons
+Private Process Servers listed in Alabama understand the importance of proper service of a U.S.D.C. summons

-For twenty years A.C.E.
-Summons Servers have earned the reputation of being the most dependable and consistent U.S.D.C. service providers in Alabama and have an impeccable record of success.
-Very few, if any, process serving agencies in Alabama offer you the experience, real time communications, follow up and a flawless Proof of Service as A.C.E. does.
-A.C.E.
-U.S.D.C. process servers in Alabama offer an unconditional guarantee for the way process serving services are performed.
-A.C.E.
-U.S.D.C.
+For twenty eight years listed Process Servers have earned the reputation of being the most dependable and consistent U.S.D.C. service providers in Alabama and have an impeccable record of success.
+Very few, if any, process serving agencies in Alabama offer you the experience, real time communications, follow up and a flawless Proof of Service as those listed in our directory.
+U.S.D.C. process servers listed in Alabama offer an unconditional guarantee for the way process serving services are performed.
+Directory listed U.S.D.C.
 Process Servers are situated throughout Alabama and guarantee results!

 For purposes of our Best Practices, "Service of Process” of a U.S.D.C. action in Alabama refers to the service of a summons, initial or other process intended to acquire jurisdiction over a person or property."
 Secondary service" of process refers to the service of subsequent papers exchanged between the parties following service of initial process.
 These Best Practices refer to both Primary and Secondary service of process in Alabama.